High Cholesterol Symptoms

-High cholesterol is mostly diagnose on routine screening and has no known symptoms.
-Cholesterol is more common for those who have a family history of it or improper lifestyle such as eating a diet high in saturated fat may play a major role.
+High cholesterol is mostly diagnosed on routine screening.
+Cholesterol is more common for those who have a family history of it or improper lifestyle such as eating a diet with excess of carbohydrate and/or calories may play a major role.

 What are the symptoms of high cholesterol?